Kintyre/ksconf/docs/source/install.md

 ### Install with PIP

 The preferred installation method it to use pip to install the ksconf python package.
-Since ksconf is not registered with PyPi, it necessary to either download the git repository or a release bundle from GitHub.
+As of v0.4.1 ksconf is registered with PyPi so it can be downloaded directly from there.
+Or the lastest and greatest it can be download from the git repository.
 All standard python packaging approaches are available, but for the sake of non-python developers, here are the 2 best options we recommend depending on whether or not you would like to install for all users or just play around with it locally.

 #### Install ksconf into a virtual environment (no admin access)